 4. Now, type “q” to exit from server connection.
 Type command “transfer rid master” and hit enter.
 Now Role Transfer Confirmation Dialog Box appears regarding the confirmation of the transfer.
 Click on Yes to continue.
 It will transfer the RID to DC02.
 Similarly you can transfer all of them.
 If you are not sure about the exact command to run then type “?” and hit enter for help.

 5. Now, we will verify that the transfer of RID is successful or not.
-Again type “netdom query fsmo“, now we can see that RID is successfully transferred to DC02.
+Again type “netdom query fsmo“, now we can see that RID is successfully moved to DC02.